ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

   <img src="./Additive_definition.png" alt="Additive Feature Attribution Definition" title="Additive Feature Attribution Definition" width="700">
 </p>

-𝝓i is the effect which the feature i attributes.
+𝝓<sub>i</sub> is the effect which the feature i attributes.
 Summing all the effects in explanation model(g) approximates the output of the original model(f).

 ### Existing Methods:
 1. [LIME(Local interpretable model-agnostic explanations)](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf): perturbing the input of a sample and see how the predictions change, then locally approximate a simple model(explanation model) to the sample.
 According to the figure showing below, the explanation model which is built for the sample, is not suitable for the whole complex model but can perform well in local level.